nluong0/cfpb-complaint-nlp/README.md

-# Modeling and Sentiment Analysis of the CFPB Consumer Complaints
+# Topic Modeling and Sentiment Analysis of the CFPB Consumer Complaints
 Topic modeling and sentiment analysis of CFPB complaint narratives.

 ## Installation